 A ‘pragma foreign_enum’ declaration imports the values of the constants of an enumeration type into Mercury.
 However, sometimes one needs the reverse: the ability to export the values of the constants of an enumeration type (whether those values were assigned by ‘foreign_enum’ pragmas or not) from Mercury to foreign language code in ‘foreign_proc’ and ‘foreign_code’ pragmas.
 This is what ‘pragma foreign_export_enum’ declarations are for.

 These pragmas have the following general form:

 :- pragma foreign_export_enum("Lang", MercuryType, Attributes, Overrides).

-This causes the compiler to create a symbolic name in language Lang for each of the constructors of MercuryType.
-The symbolic name allows the foreign code to create a value corresponding to that of the constructor it represents.
+When given such a pragma, the compiler will define a symbolic name in language Lang for each of the constructors of MercuryType (which must be an enumeration type).
+Each symbolic name allows code in that foreign language to create a value corresponding to that of the constructor it represents.
 (The exact mechanism used depends upon the foreign language; see the language specific information below for further details.)

 [cons_I - "symbol_I", …, cons_J - "symbol_J"]